tanin47/lilit-lang/README.md

-Ode
+Haiku
 =======

-Ode is a statically-typed and beautifully-terse programming language.
+Haiku is a statically-typed and beautifully-terse programming language.
 It can compile to a single executable that runs on a target CPU.
-Thus, Ode is great for building command-line tools.
+Thus, Haiku is great for building command-line tools.

 Principles